 Arbore's television career starts in 1969, a year

 of political protests and confrontations.
 Inspired

 produces his first television program "Speciale

 per voi" ("Special for you") of which

 he is also the host.
 This program faithfully reflects

-the questioning mood of the time by hosting musical guests,
+the questioning mood of the time by hosting musical

-letting the audience openly discuss
+name, and then letting the audience openly discuss

 could be considered the first "talk-show"

 of Italian television.